current2020/cuhksz-csc1004-java/README.md

 - **Week 1 and 2: **Write a simple ChatRoom that runs on console and uses commands

-- **Week 3 and 4: **Learning a lot of knowledge of java, including java.socket, java.swing and multi-thread.
+- **Week 3 and 4: **Learning a lot of knowledge of java, including java.socket and multi-thread.
 And write Client class and Server class using these newly-learnt knowledge.

-- **Week 5 and 6: ** Finish all the basic code of the ChatRoom, and make a GUI for it.
+- **Week 5 and 6: ** Finish all the basic code of the ChatRoom.

-- **Week 7 and 8: **Learning knowledge about Database like MySQL, and allow my ChatRoom to store chat history.
-Learning knowledge about encoding and support Emoji
+- **Week 7 and 8: **Learning knowledge about database like MySQL and java.swing.

-- **Week 9 and 10: **Finish the python project
+- **Week 9 and 10: **Implement a database for my ChatRoom.

+- **Week 11 and 12: **Make a GUI for my ChatRoom.

-- **Week 11 and 12: **submit the python and java projects.
+- **Week 13 and 14: **Finish the python Project.

 ### 2. Progress Report

-- **Java Project (50% finished): **Most basic functions completed including multi-client chat, registration and login system, edit/retreat/quotation system.
-User can now use all functions above in a console based UI.
+- **Java Project (75% finished): **Basic classes and functions for the ChatRoom have been completed. database has been implement to support Registration, Login system and Chat History.
 - **Python Project (0% finished): **Have not started yet

 ### 3. Works finished in the past two weeks

-Complete all basic java classes needed for this project, and write two console UI for testing them.

-test all functions written yet and fix a few bugs.
+Learning knowledge about database, choose a database and implement it for my chatroom to store user information and chat history.

 ### 4. Works to be done in the following two weeks

-Implement Data Base for this project, so that server can restore user information after shutdown and reboot and user can have chat history.

-Design and write part of Client GUI.
+Design and make a GUI for my ChatRoom.